Maartyl/cs-chan/README.md

 Good but terrible idea is for .Send to return `Task<Task<TMsg>>`, where first task completes upon properly sending/enqueuing/... and second after received with possible reply or Exception thrown in receiver. - Which has many complications like: multiple receivers, possibly passing Exceptions around on the internet, ...

+Currently does not work through NAT as WCF request opens a TCP on some port and sends that to client to connect to it.
+This is obviously not good but I realized it too late: I will change it once I move opening channels to TCP as well (once I know how/if to solve authentication).

 ## Get